cs52-stanford/Home/README.md

 #### SGM Zoom Links
-https://docs.google.com/spreadsheets/d/1ewlaj5yy0hnKWzkQFNbVL7PoqbBdNfcxpaX8lr4BmTA/edit?usp=sharing (Note: you'll need to use your Stanford account to access this link.
+Find the Zoom links for each team's SGM [here](https://docs.google.com/spreadsheets/d/1ewlaj5yy0hnKWzkQFNbVL7PoqbBdNfcxpaX8lr4BmTA/edit?usp=sharing).
+(Note: you'll need to use your Stanford account to access this link.
 This is to protect others outside of the class from access the Zoom links to our private meetings)

 #### Attendance Policy
 You are expected to attend all virtual class sessions on Tuesdays and your scheduled SGM time on Thursdays.
 You are allowed up to three absenses during the quarter for any reason.
 For any absense, please communicate with your teaching team coach ahead of time that you will not be able to make it.
 We understand that things are very up in the air this quarter and that unforeseen circumstances may cause you to miss class sessions.
 We will try to be accomodating, but it is essential that you communicate with the teaching team.